 That changed dramatically.

 Everyone knows the basic definition of an influencer and many aspire to be one.
 But honestly, how much attention do you pay to the influencers you follow and why do you expect it to be any different the other way around?
 Pettiness is a strong tool and I must admit that most of the time I scroll past the influencers add.
 I don’t care.
 I’m not interested in your soap add Caren.
 But hey you should check out my ad.
 That’s just how ridiculous it all becomes.

 Influencers showing off to other influencers.

-Since the begining of this blog, I was completely honest with you guys and that’s not gonna change.
-It was the times when I made over 300$ per month from all of the collaborated websites I worked with at that time.
+Since the beginning of this blog, I was completely honest with you guys and that’s not gonna change.
+It was the time when I made over 300$ per month from all of the collaborated websites I worked with at that time.
 They were mostly considered of fashion websites and more on that topis is set at Why fashion blogging isn’t always fun.